Two men shot a Baltimore police officer before killing another man, authorities say

 Harrison said the shooting was “another tragic reminder of the culture of violence that pervades Baltimore.”

-“Those who commit violet, brazen, cowardly acts in our city will be held to account,” he said.
+“Those who commit violent, brazen, cowardly acts in our city will be held to account,” he said.